timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/delivery.md

-With our deployment configuration of our application available in a Git repository we are now able to deploy it automatically to a fleet of cluster on every change.
+With the deployment configuration of our application available in a Git repository, we are now able to deploy it automatically to a fleet of clusters on every change.
 There are several tools for this job available, like ArgoCD or Carvel's kapp-controller.

 Cartographer also provides a way to define a continuous delivery workflow that e.g. picks up that configuration from the Git repository to be promoted through multiple environments to first test/validate and finally run in production via the **ClusterDelivery**.

 A **ClusterDelivery** is analogous to SupplyChain, in that it specifies a list of resources that are created when requested by the developer.
-Early resources in the delivery are expected to configure the k8s environment (for example by deploying an application).
+Early resources in the delivery are expected to configure the k8s environment (for example, by deploying an application).
 Later resources validate the environment is healthy.
 A **ClusterDeploymentTemplate** indicates how the ClusterDelivery should configure the environment.
 A **Deliverable** allows the operator to pass information about the configuration to be applied to the environment to the ClusterDelivery.

 For the sake of simplicity, we will now deploy our application to the same cluster we used for building it.
-Let's first create a **Deliverable** resource to pass required information to the ClusterDelivery.
-In in this case, all is already available in the Workload and the ClusterSupplyChain paramters.
-Therefore let's extend our Supply Chain to stamp out the Deliverable.
+Let's first create a **Deliverable** resource to pass the required information to the ClusterDelivery.
+In this case, all is already available in the Workload and the ClusterSupplyChain parameters.
+Therefore, let's extend our Supply Chain to stamp out the Deliverable.
 ```editor:append-lines-to-file
 file: simple-supply-chain/supply-chain.yaml
 text: |2